 '''

-<script type="text/javascript" src="seam/remoting/interface.js?customerAction&accountAction">
+<script type="text/javascript" src="seam/remoting/interface.js?customerAction&accountAction"></scrip

-<!--

-// This space intentionally left blank

-//-->

-</script>

 '''

-6.2.
+9.2.
 The "Seam" object

-Client-side interaction with your components is all performed via the Seam Javascript object.
+Client-side interaction with your components is all performed via the seam Javascript object.
 This object is defined in remote.js, and you'll be using it to make asynchronous calls against your component.
-It is split into two areas of functionality; Seam.Component contains methods for working with components and Seam.Remoting contains methods for executing remote requests.
+It is split into two areas of functionality; seam.component contains methods for working with components and seam.Remoting contains methods for executing remote requests.
 The easiest way to become familiar with this object is to start with a simple example.

-6.2.1.
+9.2.1.
 A Hello World example